 Fig. 1.
 The main window (10-Strike Connection Monitor).

 When a new connection occurs, you will be notified with a sound, tray hint, and message window in the upper right corner of the screen.
 You can configure notification types, sound file, and number of seconds for displaying notification message in the monitoring settings window.

 You can configure alerts and get notifications when the specified user connects to your folders (or the specified computer, or IP address).
 The program can notify you by several methods.

 Connection log (see the file Connect.log in the program's folder) is maintained if the options Monitor connections constantly is selected in the program's monitoring settings and Maintain connections log is selected in the log settings.
 All connections to your network shares will be recorded in the log file, which you can view by clicking the Log button on the main window.

 Learn more here: Viewing log file

-You can manage network access to your shared resources using the following functions:
+You can manage network access to your shares using the following functions:

-- Disconnect users manually using the context menu (the items "Disconnect", "Close resource", "Close all").
+- Disconnect users manually using the context menu (the items "Disconnect", "Close share", "Close all").

 - Disconnect users automatically using the "Black List".